nubificus/vaccel-docs/docs/user-guide/vm-example.md

-# Run a vAccel application in a VM
+# Running a vAccel application on a VM

 ## Overview

-To run our code in a VM, we will have to use a virtual plugin that will handle the forwarding of the function call from the VM to the Host system.
-That said, we still need vAccel in the Host system to execute the forwarded call.
+To run a vAccel application on a VM you have to use a suitable transport plugin.
+The plugin components will handle the forwarding of the function call from the guest (VM) to the host system.
+Since a transport plugin will essentially forward a vAccel function call from one vAccel instance to another, a valid vAccel installation is required for both the guest **and** the host system.
 A visual representation of the execution flow is shown in Figure 1.

 <figure>